For nearly a century, the veterinary laboratory at

 laboratory was absorbed into the ARC as a separate institute, the Onderstepoort

-Institute for Exotic Diseases, but the vaccine factory, as Onderstepoort
+Campus for Exotic Diseases, but the vaccine factory, as Onderstepoort

 Biological Products, remained under the National Department of Agricultural Forestry and Fisheries.
 In

-Diseases was amalgamated with ARC-OVI.
+Diseases was amalgamated with ARC-OVR.

 diseases of livestock.
 Much of the research is carried out at the molecular